jekhokie/jekhokie.github.io/_posts/2016-08-22-installing-graphite.markdown

 Note that these instructions follow the "Install from Source" process from the documentation in order to facilitate the highest level of configurability.

-### Technology Stack/Prerequisites
+### Warning

-Assumes the following are already installed/ready for use:

-* Ubuntu 16.04
-* Graphite
-* Vagrant (used to stand up Ubuntu 16.04 VM)
-* Git
+Note that the resulting Graphite setup from these instructions is **NOT** for production use.
+These instructions are for setting up an initial test/dev setup of Graphite to understand how the application functions.

 ### Dependencies